ltrr-arizona-edu/burnr/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
 There were no ERRORs, WARNINGs.
 There is one NOTE on "checking CRAN incoming feasibility".
+"FHX" is the correct spelling.

 ## Downstream dependencies
 This package has no downstream dependencies.